paugusto1974/experimento-flask/README.md

-Começando alguns experimentos com Flask e aproveitando para relembrar como funciona o Git.
+Relembrando o funcionamento do Git.